thomasfowlerFIS/devops-virtualized-networking-modes/README.md

 ### **NAT Service**

-NAT Service is the simplest form of virtual networking on VirtualBox.
-NAT allows for external communication to the outside world but does not allow for exteranl traffic to reach a virtual machine.
+NAT Service is an advanced form of virtualized networking on VirtualBox.
+It acts like a router connecting the host and all virtual machines with each other, but prohibiting any direct communication with any virtual machine from outside the network.
+It does allow, however for external communication to the outside world from a given virtual machine on the network.

 --------------------------------------------